teamdailypractice/book-how-to/life-book/ch00-questions/001-questions.md

 * Email
 * Whatsapp/....

 ## Asking Tough questions?

 * Can I write it down?
 * Can I postpone asking the question for 1 hour/2 hours/8 hours/1 day?
 * Can I review what I wrote?
 * Do I really need to ask?
-* Can I ask in a better way?
+* Can I ask/put it in a better way?